Rhapsody in August: Critical response

 Rhapsody in August has an approval rating of 60% on review aggregator website Rotten Tomatoes, based on 15 reviews, and an average rating of 6.1/10.
 The film received mixed reviews upon its release in Japan.
 Writing in Kinema Junpo on the film's release, Yu Hamano praised the film's structure, in particular emphasizing how the film switches from stillness to motion in order to capture the conflicting emotions that permeate the film.
-Nishimura also focused on the film's structure, believing it employed a jo-ha-kyu rhythm adopted from Noh theatre that informs a dreamlike and symbolic approach to the theme of death.
-Conversely, Susanne Schermann wrote that the film was not dreamlike at all, rather it depicted a mundane family life that shows Kane as overcoming tragedy by forgiving the past through interactions with her family.
+Nishimura also focused on the film's structure, believing it employed a jo-ha-kyu rhythm adopted from Noh theatre that informs a fantastical approach to the theme of death.
+The film scholar Susanne Schermann wrote that the film depicted a mundane family life that shows Kane as overcoming tragedy by forgiving the past through interactions with her family.
 Schermann called the final scene "ambiguous and haunting" and considers Kurosawa's handling of the Second World War to advocate for a humanist condemnation of violence evident as a theme in his work since his first film, Sanshiro Sugata (1943).
 However, Japanese cultural critic Inuhiko Yomota, addressing some of the film's political content, commented: "Many critics, myself included, thought Kurosawa chauvinistic in his portrayal of the Japanese as victims of the war, while ignoring the brutal actions of the Japanese and whitewashing them with cheap humanist sentiment."

 Some American reviewers were upset at the film's lack of acknowledgement of the attack on Pearl Harbor when they believed Clark apologized for the atomic bombings of Hiroshima and Nagasaki.